2012 WINNER – TAVON AUSTIN (West Virginia)

-West Virginia senior Tavon Austin has been named the winner of the 2012 Paul Hornung Award, presented by Texas Roadhouse, as the most versatile player in major college football.
-The announcement was made by the Louisville Sports Commission and Paul Hornung.
+West Virginia senior Tavon Austin was named the winner of the 2012 Paul Hornung Award, presented by Texas Roadhouse, as the most versatile player in major college football.

 “I am honored and humbled to be selected as the winner of the prestigious Paul Hornung Award,” said Austin.
 “Whether I am on the field as a receiver, in the backfield or as a returner, I have high expectations for myself, and I have always tried to use my versatility to help my team be successful.
 I want to thank my coaches and teammates for helping me achieve this honor.”